 - Yanagawa river

-I loved ramen, sushi and mochi (japanese rice cake).
+I loved ramen, sushi and mochi (japanese rice cake) the most.